qvunguyen/qvunguyen/README.md

-# 👋 Hi there, I'm Vu Nguyen - also known as @qvunguyen
+# 👋 Hi there, I'm Vu Nguyen

-## I'm a passionate Data Scientist with expertise in Machine Learning and Artificial Intelligence.
-A lifelong learner committed to driving insights from data!
+## I'm a Data Scientist.
 - 👀  My primary interests are in Machine Learning, Deep Learning, and Artificial Intelligence.
 I am also well-versed in statistical modeling and data visualization.
 - 🎓 I’m currently pursuing a Master of Information Technology with a specialization in Artificial Intelligence at the University of Melbourne.
 - 👯 I’m eager to collaborate with professionals and enthusiasts on projects related to Data Science, Machine Learning, and AI research.